PTanges/DDR/game_structure.md

 Game Initialization
 - > Init Pygame
+  > - Read stats from save file for songs (or at the end of the song)
   > - Define Colours by R G B, global?
   > - Define Key Mapping (WASD, ASDF, QWER, or Arrow Keys or ALL)
   > - Define Note Properties (Speed, L/W by sprite size, position by Screen Dimensions)